svalinn/DAGMC-viz/README.md

 ----------------------------------------

-3. TagExpansion.py can be used to expand vector tags on a mesh and generate a data file for each time state.
+3. TagExpansion.py can be used to expand vector tags on a mesh and generate a data file for each value in the vector tag.
 VisIt will recognize the collection of these data files as a database, and permit stepping through them in an animation.

 ```
 python TagExpansion.py [meshfile]